dresdner353/energyutils/ESB_HDF_READER.md

 Notes:
 * The script is run and pointed at a HDF file as downloaded from the ESB (--file file.csv)
 * The output directory is set to control where the script dumps all generated JSONL and CSV files (--odir <dir>)
+* The --format option controls output via JSON, CSV or both variants.
+JSON is output by default
 * Timezone can be asserted with the --timezone option.
 By default, this is set to Europe/Dublin.
 The ESB HDF data comes in local Europe/Dublin timezone.
 So this option should not be required.
 * Decimal places can be controlled using the --decimal_places option and this defaults to 4.
 This only affects data written to the CSV files.